 But, there’s probably a lot holding you back, or a lack of understanding on what’s needed to make selling internationally a reality with your Squarespace store.

-1. Choose your markets
+2. Choose your overseas markets

 If they’ve come across your store in your original language, chances are they’ll be even more receptive to your messaging if you start speaking their language.

 It not only requires essential research into your new markets to determine market opportunities, but also whether you have an infrastructure in place to handle the demand for your products if you do take your Squarespace ecommerce store international.
-Such as:

 - Can you distribute your products easily